Tues 6/25 LuLu LoLo & Tammy Remington Read at Bluestockings’ Women’s & Trans’ Poetry Jam

 Take V or F train to 2nd Ave. and exit from the 1st Ave exit and walk south down Allen St. (aka.
 1st Ave) 1 ½ blocks to the store

-Women’s / Trans’ Poetry Jam & Open Mike
+Women’s & Trans’ Poetry Jam & Open Mike for Women & Trans’

-This series that started in 1999 is hosted by Vittoria repetto – the hardest working guinea butch dyke poet on the lower east side
+This series, started in 1999, is hosted by Vittoria repetto – the hardest working guinea butch dyke poet on the lower east side.

 Bluestockings Bookstore